martin-eden/Embedded-me_RgbStripeConsole/Readme.md

 Even more for my source code, because it's scattered among repos and repos are evolving.

-So I'm providing compiled binary.
-It may be not latest but stable version I'm happy with.
+So I'm providing [compiled binary][Binary].
+Maybe it's not the latest but stable version I'm happy with.

 * Use [Upload.sh](Upload.sh).